What is mastitis?

 What is the prognosis for mastitis?

 Most cases of mastitis have a good prognosis.
 Signs typically resolve in two to three weeks with appropriate treatment.
-In cases of severe mastitis, or when the cat develops a systemic, blood-borne infection, the prognosis is guarded, even with aggressive treatment.
+In cases of severe mastitis, or when the cat develops a systemic, blood-borne infection, the prognosis is uncertain, even with aggressive treatment.